- Type of qualification

 Tailored to your needs

 You’ll be able to design your own learning pathway relevant to your professional needs within your school context.
-The Postgraduate Certificate in Learning Support uses a flexible online learning environment, so you can study when and where it suits you, using webinars, forum discussions, spotlights on practice and modules of learning.
+The Postgraduate Certificate in Learning Support uses a flexible online learning environment, so you can study when and where it suits you, using webinars, forum discussions that spotlight good practice and modules of learning linked to your everyday practice.

 Further study